naveeng2402/Railway-Reservation-gtk_c/README.md

+Check out **Releases** for executables.
+The Linux binary is tested ony in ubuntu 20.04LTS

 # About
 This is an Railway Reservation application that lets you to emulate the **Booking**, **Downloading** and **Cancelling** your tickets